mtKeller/ActionStrategy/README.md

 ## Testing

-Although this is v0.5 the ActionStrategy Object itself is solid.
+Although this is not the official v1 the ActionStrategy Object itself is solid on the NgRx platform.
-And do it it's generative nature the best means I have found to test it is to log each ActionStrategy object to console and dig into it's parameters.
-Mainly: actionList which is an array of steps taking.
+And due it it's generative nature, the best means I have found to test it is to log each ActionStrategy object to console.
+Then dig into it's parameters.
+Namely: actionList which is an array of steps taking.

 If you find this and understand why it was made.
 Have fun. ;) If you have any questions, or comments please find my contact information on my site [rellek.io](rellek.io)